-The program takes place over approximately nine months.
+The program is a nine month commitment.
 To kick-off the program, mentors and mentees participate in an onboarding call with peers (ie - mentors together with other mentors and mentees together with other mentees).
 The core of the program is the one-on-one relationship between the mentee and mentor, and each pair holds at least four one-on-ones throughout the nine months.
 Mentees are responsible for taking the lead on coordinating and structuring these interactions, and all participants receive guidelines from ASAP on how to get the most out of each conversation.
 ASAP staff and program leaders are also available to provide assistance and insight when needed.